CAPUTO FAMILY HISTORY

 Corrado knows defeats and victories.
 Always loyal and avid supporter of the Imperial House of Hohenstaufen.
 Corrado of Antioch is a rare example of a consistently explained even in the light of a childhood and an adolescence spent in direct contact with that Ghibelline world in which, for blood ties, already occupied an important place.
 Ties of those tumultuous events of his time seem to strengthening the making of the threads of his existence.

-After his death, which is not known the year, the offspring of Corrado split into two branches: one remained in Lazio (Anticoli, Piglio) and the other moved to Sicily in the county of Capizzi, had it in concession from Peter of Aragon.
+He lived out his days in Anticoli Corrado (named after his name) , where he was still living in 1320.
+After his death the offspring of Corrado split into two branches: one remained in Lazio (Anticoli, Piglio) and the other moved to Sicily in the county of Capizzi, had it in concession from Peter of Aragon, line died out in the fourteenth century, while that of Anticoli survived a century longer

 THE FAMILY OF CORRADO CAPUTO OF